judocode/laravel-starter/README.md

 ## New features

+###Load models and properties from a file!!

+You can now load as many models as you want from one file!
+Format:

+`resource = true`
+`namespace = Ourlearn`
+`University hasMany Department string( name city state homepage ) -nt` `Department belongsTo University, hasMany Course string( name description ) number:integer` `resource = false`
+`Course belongsTo Department, hasMany Lesson string( name description ) integer( number credits )`

+Where resource is whether or not your controller is a resource controller.
+All controllers will follow what the previous `resource` was set, so you can mix and match.

+If namespace is set, then it is applied globally, else you can namespace specific models by prefacing the name with the namespace.

+`-nt` is an option that sets timestamps to false on the particular model.

+Command is as follows:

+`php artisan start:file "path/to/file.txt"`

+###Configurations

 This now comes with a configuration file.
 Configure all file directories, class names, view files, whether or not you want repository pattern, which css/js files to download, and you can completely customize view and layout files from within the templates folder!
 Be sure to run:

 `php artisan config:publish ourlearn/laravel-starter`